Arktys999/ExplodingSnowGolems/README.md

-# ExplodingSnowGolems
+# Exploding Snow Golems
-The datapack for my exploding snow golems showcase
+This Datapack for your minecraft worlds makes it so that snow golems shoot EXPLODING SNOW GOLEMS!!!!